-The UK has a reputation for some of the wettest and miserable winters around so it’s no surprise British brand Madison specifically designed a riding trouser to tackle the dank, and the DTE feels like it takes the overbuilt approach to fight the testing English elements.
+The UK has a reputation for some of the wettest and most miserable winters around so it’s no surprise that British brand Madison specifically designed a riding trouser to tackle the dank, and the DTE feels like it takes the overbuilt approach to fight the testing English elements.

-There are adjustable straps around the calves to allow for the fit to be fine-tuned and a double popper waist fastener keeps things secure and simple.
+There are adjustable straps around the calves to allow for the fit to be fine-tuned and a double-popper waist fastener keeps things secure and simple.

-When the heavens do open the waterproofing is exceptional and the breathability feels comparable to the brilliant MT500.
+When the heavens do open, the waterproofing is exceptional and the breathability feels comparable to the brilliant MT500.
 Where it isn’t quite as dialed as the MT500 is the fit and while there is an articulated knee there isn’t much in the way of tailoring resulting in a loose fit that does flap around in the wind.

 The bum panel gets generous amounts of reinforcement without adding too much weight and there’s also a unique little interior key pocket which is a neat touch.

 You can have the most waterproof material in the world, but if it’s not breathable it’s not suitable, especially when worn for endurance activities like mountain biking.
 But what does breathability actually mean?
-A breathable material lets body heat and sweat efficiently exit which in turn helps regulate temperature and stop the trousers from having a ‘boil in the bag’ effect resulting in them getting wet from the inside out.
+A breathable material lets body heat and sweat efficiently exit which in turn helps regulate temperature and stop the pants from having a ‘boil in the bag’ effect resulting in them getting wet from the inside out.